|Values are valid only on day of printing.|

 In all other patients, disease progression is monitored best using urinary 5-HIAA and serum chromogranin A measurements.
 These markers are usually proportional to the patient's tumor burden over a wide range of tumor extent and tumor secretory activity.

-Medications that may elevate urine and serum serotonin concentrations include lithium, MAO-inhibitors, methyldopa, morphine, and reserpine.
+Medications that may elevate urine and serum serotonin concentrations include lithium, monoamine oxidase-inhibitors, methyldopa, morphine, and reserpine.
 Selective serotonin reuptake inhibitors (eg, PROZAC) can lead to depletion of platelet serotonin levels and result in false-negative urine, serum, and blood serotonin tests.
 The effects of drugs are more marked on urine serotonin and 5-HIAA levels than on serum serotonin levels.

 Heavy nicotine consumption, in particular heavy smoking, can result in false elevations of urinary serotonin levels as measured with this assay.
 This is due to about 1% measurement cross-reactivity of the major nicotine metabolite cotinine with serotonin.
-While this has no significant impact on serum or whole blood serotonin, the renal elimination of cotinine means that this metabolite is highly concentrated in urine, resulting in potential elevations in urine serotonin of 10 mcg/24 hours to 80 mcg/24 hours above the true urine serotonin level.
+While this has no significant impact on serum or whole blood serotonin, the renal elimination of cotinine means that this metabolite is highly concentrated in urine, resulting in potential elevations in urine serotonin of 10 to 80 mcg/24 hours above the true urine serotonin level.

 < or =210 mcg/24 hours